 With nearly 5000 Universities in the US (Read Guide to an MS degree), there’s a lot of room to choose the best suited program catering to the needs of every individual student.

-As of 2016, there are over 166,000 Indian students in USA, nearly 45,000 in Canada and over 36,000 in Australia.
+As of 2020, there are over 190,000 Indian students in USA, over 68,000 in Canada and over 79,000 in Australia.
 (Read Popular Study Destination Countries)